-So here’s my ingredient list that you’ll need to create a casserole dish of yummy cheesy enchiladas.
+So here’s my ingredient list that you’ll need to create a casserole dish (or two) of yummy cheesy enchiladas.

 8-10 large flour tortillas

-Chicken from the crock-pot chicken ranch taco’s recipe, with it’s juices.
+Shredded chicken from the crock-pot chicken recipe, with its juices.

 *Optional: Toppings!
 Pretty much anything you’d like to top your enchiladas with.
 My daughter loves adding fresh chopped up lettuce, salsa, and sour cream to hers, my eldest son tops his with a dab of hot sauce, while my littlest one eats it just the way it comes out of the oven.
 I, on the other hand, go for gobs of cilantro and avocado.

 After you spray a casserole dish lightly with Pam or Olive Oil spray, just start your assembly line from there.
 I set out a bowl full of shredded cheese and a bowl of, drained and rinsed, black beans next to my crock-pot and start filling and rolling.

 Start with a tortilla straight from the package, slather chicken and a little bit of the juices, then top with a spoonful of black beans and a handful of shredded cheese.
 Then roll and start up the next tortilla.

 I fit about eight in one pan, and again, next time I will double this recipe to make a second dish.